 No, you do not.
 The minister doesn’t expect to be invited to the wedding reception.

-Are we allowed to appoint our own musicians or use a CD/iPod?
+Are we allowed to appoint our own musicians or use a CD/Spotify?

-While most couples choose to hire another venue for their reception, you are able to hire the church hall or the grounds for afternoon tea following the ceremony or for a full reception.
+While most couples choose to hire another venue for their reception, you are able to hire the grounds for afternoon tea following the ceremony or for a full reception.

 Does this cost extra?

-Yes, additional charges apply to hire the grounds and/or the church hall for reception events.
+Yes, additional charges apply to hire the grounds for reception events.

 Do you provide catering?